 By Roy Burner - Minister of the Gospel

-Jesus, in addressing the religious of His day said: Well did Isaiah prophesy of you, saying, this people draws near to me with their mouth, and honors me with their lips; but there heart is far from me.
+Jesus, in addressing the religious of His day said: Well did Isaiah prophesy of you, saying, this people draws near to me with their mouth, and honors me with their lips; but their heart is far from me.
 But in vain do worship me (Matthew 14:8-9).
 He recognized a mere show of religion rather than a deep-rooted and life-changing commitment.
+(Comment)

 In the Book of Revelation a lukewarm church was addressed; which was neither cold nor hot, that the Lord said He would spew out of His mouth (or reject), unless they repented (Revelation 3:15-19).
-A church in which said: I am rich, and increased with goods, and have need of nothing.
-Yet, it was likened to lukewarm water, as being virtually worthless.
+A church which said: I am rich, and increased with goods, and have need of nothing.
+Yet, it was likened to lukewarm water, being virtually worthless.

 It had allowed a state of contentment to settle in; seeing no need to further its spiritual growth.
 In our modern day setting we are seeing a similar path of contentment; with no desire to witness a fresh outpouring of God's Spirit.